 How to reach RAF Museum?

-Ones we reached Colindale tube station, it was a 150 meters walk to RAF Museum.
-Surely if you have an internet enabled smart phone or a 4G phone(which is a requisite) you will easily find your way to the museum.
+Once we reached Colindale tube station, it was a 150 meters walk to RAF Museum.
+Surely if you have an internet-enabled smartphone or a 4G phone(which is a requisite) you will easily find your way to the museum.
 Make sure you don’t get confused with Grahame Park and Grahame Park Way.
-You need to look for Graham park way to reach the museum.
-One you are there you will be excited to see the big warehouse style place with grey colour all over it on your right.
-The entry to the museum is free for all.
+You need to look for Graham parkway to reach the museum.
+Once you are there you will be excited to see the big warehouse-style place with a grey colour all over it on your right.
+Entry to the museum is free for all.

 Inside the RAF Museum

-Ones you enter on the left hand side of the Park you will see the Map telling you where you have entered from and what places you will see ahead.
+Ones you enter on the left-hand side of the Park you will see the Map telling you where you have entered from and what places you will see ahead.
 You will see fighter planes and rocket launchers in the parking area.
 Something which you will not see in any normal parking area in any town.
-Walking all the way you will see on your right the war ships.
-Slight light you will see Restaurant EAT which is amusingly named Echo E, Alpha A, Tango T. Moving ahead you will see the Museum entrance next.
-Ones you enter inside you will get to go around the war aircrafts, engine, some spectacular fighter jets.
+Walking all the way you will see on your right the warships.
+In slight light, you will see Restaurant EAT which is amusingly named Echo E, Alpha A, and Tango T. Moving ahead you will see the Museum entrance next.
+Once you enter inside you will get to go around the war aircraft, engines, and some spectacular fighter jets.

 RAF Museum Aircraft display

-After crossing one hall you enter into another which is looks even bigger from inside and gave me a feeling that it will even have bigger aircrafts and classic planes.
-I was right, and there were some massive and great old aircrafts showcased and there we started to see the classic cars lined up next to the aircrafts.
-It was one a spectacle watching the good old classic cars next to the fighter gets.
+After crossing one hall you enter into another which looks even bigger from the inside and gave me a feeling that it will even have bigger aircraft and classic planes.
+I was right, there were some massive and great old aircraft showcased and there we started to see the classic cars lined up next to the aircraft.
+It was one spectacle watching the good old classic cars next to the fighter jets.

-Cars from as far has 60 years old were showcased for the auction, the next day the auction was starting, and we were lucky ones you can say to see them before the hammer bids them adieu to the new owners.
-I in my entire life never saw such a fleet of gorgeous and beautiful classic cars.
+Cars from as far as 60 years old were showcased for the auction, the next day the auction was starting, and we were lucky ones you can say to see them before the hammer bade them adieu to the new owners.
+In my entire life never seen such a fleet of gorgeous and beautiful classic cars.
 Classic Aston Martin, Austin Mini, Bentleys, Rolls Royce and many more were all there shiny and looking simply royal and breathtaking.

 If you wish to nook the RAF Museum London tour, you can book from the below button.
 We have also shared a brief highlight of the tour for your review and booking.